FredericoBento/Youtube-Shorts-Extension-Go-Back-On-the-Side/README.md

-# Go Through the Side
+# Youtube-Shorts-Extension-Go-Back-On-The-Side
- Chrome Extension for youtube
+Youtube Shorts extension, left click on the side to go back